 Skip to Content

-You can plan to participate in at least two included field trips during your study abroad term, including one overnight trip outside of Lisbon, and several organized activities within the city center, either as part of a course or during orientation and farewell week activities.
+You may participate in included field trips during your study abroad term, including one overnight trip outside of Lisbon, and several organized activities within the city center.
+These could be part of a course, or might occur during orientation and farewell week activities.
 Destinations are subject to change.

 The following are possible destinations and activities; view term calendars for specifics.